Sola Chapel: History

 The earliest existing historical records of the church in Sola date back to the year 1273, but it was built around the year 1140.
 The old stone church had a rectangular nave and a smaller rectangular chancel.
 There was a tower on the west end.

 In 1814, this church served as an election church (valgkirke).
 Together with more than 300 other parish churches across Norway, it was a polling station for elections to the 1814 Norwegian Constituent Assembly which wrote the Constitution of Norway.
 This was Norway's first national elections.
 Each church parish was a constituency that elected people called "electors" who later met together in each county to elect the representatives for the assembly that was to meet in Eidsvoll later that year.

 The church served Sola for centuries until 1840 when it was closed.
 The building stood vacant for 40 years and began to fall apart.
-In 1880, the building was purchased and turned in to a private home.
+In 1880, the building was purchased and turned into a private home.
 In 1940, the building was partially demolished and then its ruins sat for decades.

 In 1955, a new Sola Church was constructed about 500 m to the east.
 In 1991, the old church ruins were rebuilt in a historical, but modern design using skylights.
 The old church was rededicated in 1995.

 The congregation used the "new" church for nearly 30 years and it grew significantly since this church was built.
 In 2015, the parish council approved a plan to build a new Sola Church in the village of Solakrossen.
 The new Sola Church was completed in 2020.
 After the new church was put into use, the name of this church was changed from Sola Church to Sola Chapel.